 That's just what the country legend did in this clip of her Live and Well concert in 2002 at her Dollywood theme park.
 The show took place at the musician's theme park in Tennessee and featured an epic Dolly rendition of the already epic "Stairway to Heaven".

 While Dolly Parton and Led Zeppelin don't exactly walk hand-in-hand in the music scene, Parton's angelic voice does the track justice.
 Just the twang of her voice adds some country music flair to the classic rock song.

-Don't expect shredding instrumentals or guitar solos here.
+Don't expect shredding instrumentals or Jimmy Page-level guitar solos here.
 The country star's vocals alone, like always, steal the show.
 Parton's pristine voice is backed by acoustic instruments rather than their electric counterparts associated with the original by Led Zeppelin.
 Of course, you'll spot a banjo onstage behind the singer.

 Despite her genre-crossing, Robert Plant, lead singer of Led Zeppelin and co-writer of the timeless track, approved of the cover.

 "You know, it's just so kinda odd that the artist and the elements are not in tune," he said.
 The thing is that she's not wailing - she's keeping it within the genre, and she's a good singer."

-Parton featured her cover of "Stairway to Heaven" on her 37th studio album, Halos & Horns, released in 2002.
-The concert above was recorded for her Live and Well live album, released the same year.
+Parton featured her cover of "Stairway to Heaven" on her 37th studio album, the bluegrass collection Halos & Horns, released in 2002.
+The album Halos & Horns also brought us "These Old Bones" and its music video.